howtographql/react-apollo/README.md

 yarn prisma deploy
 ```

-When prompted where (i.e. to which _cluster_) you want to deploy your service, choose any of the public clusters, e.g. `public-us1` or `public-eu1`.
-(If you have Docker installed, you can also deploy locally.)
+When prompted where (i.e. to which _Prisma server_) you want to deploy your service, choose the **Demo server** which can be used for free in Prisma Cloud.
+If you haven't done so already, you will be asked to register with Prisma Cloud (which you can do via GitHub).
+For the following prompts in the terminal you can select the suggested values by hitting **Enter**.
+(If you have Docker installed, you can also choose to deploy Prisma locally by _Creating a new database_.)

-> **Note**: This repository uses a slightly outdated version of the Prisma CLI and will be updated soon to use the [latest release](https://www.prisma.io/docs/reference/upgrade-guides/upgrading-prisma/upgrade-to-1.7-iquaecuj6b).

 ### 3. Set the Prisma API endpoint

-From the output of the previous command, copy the `HTTP` endpoint and paste it into `server/src/index.js` where it's used to instantiate the `Prisma` binding.
+The `prisma deploy` command wrote the endpoint property into `server/database/prisma.yml`.
+Copy it from there and paste it into `server/src/index.js` where it's used to instantiate the `Prisma` binding.
 You need to replace the current placeholder `__PRISMA_ENDPOINT__`:

 ```js
 const server = new GraphQLServer({